Back to Health News & Stories

 • Smoking

-• Taking certain medications, like steroids or antacids, for long periods of time
+• Taking certain medications, like steroids or antacids, for extended periods

-Since young women and men aren’t routinely screened for osteopenia or osteoporosis, and since you can’t feel bone loss happening, it’s a good idea for everyone to do their best to keep their bones dense and healthy.
+Since young women and men aren’t routinely screened for osteopenia or osteoporosis, and since you can’t feel bone loss, it’s a good idea for everyone to do their best to keep their bones healthy and strong.

-You can’t always prevent osteopenia or osteoporosis, but it’s absolutely worth the effort.
-I’ve seen my patients’ T-scores improve with only regular exercise and increased calcium intake.
-Here are my recommendations:
+You can’t always prevent osteopenia or osteoporosis, but it’s worth the effort.
+Improving your T-scores with regular exercise and increased calcium intake is possible.
+These recommendations are a good starting point:

 Exercise

 Weight-bearing exercise is best for your bones, and the simplest weight-bearing exercise is walking.
-As you get stronger, you should go farther and faster, and then add ankle or wrist weights for greater benefits.
-Dancing, tennis and yoga are other great options.
-Aim for 30 to 60 minutes a day, at least 5 times a week.
+As you get stronger, you should go farther and faster and add a weighted vest or ankle or wrist weights for greater benefits.
+Dancing, tennis, pickleball, yoga, and weight training are other great options.
+Aim for 30 to 60 minutes daily, at least 5 times a week.

 Calcium

-Younger adults should get around 1,000 milligrams (mg) of calcium a day.
-Women over age 50 or men over age 70 need 1,200 mg a day.
+Younger adults should consume around 1,000 milligrams (mg) of calcium daily, while women over 50 or men over 70 need 1,200 mg a day.

-You can reach the calcium recommendation for your age/gender by eating a varied diet with plenty of healthy dairy like skim milk, yogurt and low-fat cheese, and green vegetables like bok choy and kale.
+You can reach the calcium recommendation for your age/gender by eating a varied diet that includes healthy dairy products, like skim milk, cottage cheese, yogurt, low-fat cheese, and green vegetables, like bok choy and kale.
 Even sardines have a healthy amount of calcium.

-But I advise against relying on dietary calcium alone, especially if you have other risk factors for bone loss.
-Research has shown that calcium is absorbed best when taken in smaller doses of 600 mg or less.
-One calcium supplement of 600 mg daily added to your dietary intake is recommended along with vitamin D, which helps your body absorb the calcium.
+However, you shouldn’t rely on dietary calcium alone, especially if you have other risk factors for bone loss.
+Research has shown that calcium is absorbed best in smaller doses of 600 mg or less.
+One calcium supplement of 600 mg daily added to your dietary intake is recommended, along with vitamin D, which helps your body absorb the calcium.